RAST-MoE-RL: A Regime-Aware Spatio-Temporal MoE Framework for Deep Reinforcement Learning in Ride-Hailing: Abstract

 \section{Abstract}

 Ride-hailing platforms face the challenge of balancing passenger waiting times with overall system efficiency under highly uncertain supply–demand conditions.
-Adaptive delayed matching, which decides whether to assign drivers immediately or hold requests for batching, creates a fundamental trade-off between matching delay and pickup delay.
-Because these outcomes accumulate over long horizons and depend on stochastic, evolving supply–demand states, reinforcement learning (RL) is a natural framework for this problem.
-Yet existing approaches often oversimplify traffic dynamics, misrepresenting congestion effects, or employ RL models with shallow encoders that fail to capture complex spatiotemporal patterns.
-We introduce the Regime-Aware Spatio-Temporal Mixture-of-Experts framework (RAST-MoE), which formalizes adaptive delayed matching as a regime-aware MDP and equips RL agents with a self-attention MoE encoder.
-Instead of relying on a single monolithic network, our design allows different experts to specialize automatically, improving representation capacity while keeping per-sample computation efficient.
-A physics-informed congestion surrogate preserves realistic density–speed feedback while enabling millions of efficient rollouts.
-An adaptive reward scheme further guards against pathological strategies by dynamically penalizing service-quality violations.
+Adaptive delayed matching, which controls the holding intervals for batched sets of requests and vehicles, reveals an inherent trade-off between matching and pickup delays.
+The resulting environment with temporally varying request arrival patterns and dynamic congestion calls for more expressive networks with sufficient capacity to capture their non-stationarity.
+To address the limitations of existing methods that rely on shallow encoders that cannot capture dynamic supply-demand patterns and congestion effects, we introduce the Regime-Aware Spatio-Temporal Mixture-of-Experts (RAST-MoE) framework, which formalizes adaptive delayed matching as a regime-aware Markov Decision Process and equips RL agents with a self-attention MoE encoder.
+Instead of relying on a single monolithic network, our design allows different experts to specialize automatically in varying operational conditions, improving representation capacity while maintaining per-sample computation efficiency.
 Despite its modest size of only 12M parameters, our framework consistently outperforms strong baselines.
-On real-world Uber trajectory data from San Francisco, it improves total reward by over 13\%, reduces average matching delay by 10\%, and reduces pickup delay by 15\%.
-In addition, it demonstrates strong robustness across unseen demand regimes, stable training without reward hacking, and validated expert specialization.
-These findings demonstrate the broader potential of MoE-enhanced RL for large-scale decision-making tasks with complex spatiotemporal dynamics and large action spaces.
+On real-world Uber trajectory data from San Francisco, it reduces average matching delay by 10\%, and pickup delay by 15\%.
+In addition, it demonstrates robustness to unseen demand regimes, stable training behavior without reward hacking, and expert specialization to different regimes.
+This study shows the strength of MoE-enhanced RL for large-scale decision-making tasks with complex spatiotemporal dynamics.